EEN421/EEN421.github.io/_posts/QWEN.md

 Those are very different statements.

 I would not port-forward `11434` through my router and expose Ollama directly to the Internet.
+Ollama has no authentication.
+No TLS.
+No rate limiting.
+If you expose it raw, anyone who finds the port can use your model, abuse your hardware, and read every prompt and response in transit.

 I don't need to.